ChristofferZorn01/Group_03_Server_/README.md

 Installation guide:

-0: Download (name of file / repository) from botht the Client and Server repository, and save to a directory of your choice.
+0: Download (name of file / repository) from both the Client and Server repository, and save to a directory of your choice.

 1: Run the file "MainServer".

 2: Run the file "Lobby".

-3: Each Player have to run the file "BoardGameClient".
+3: Each Player has to run the file "BoardGameClient".

 4: Players Connect to the Server Lobby.